zilishen/documentation/content/nms/nim/how-to/usage-tracking/count-nginx-plus-instances.md

 ## Overview

 This guide will help you track your NGINX Plus instances and their usage.
-Get started by installing Instance Manager on a dedicated host and the NGINX Agent on each NGINX Plus instance you want to track.
-You can then use the Instance Manager web interface to view your NGINX Plus inventory and export the list of your NGINX Plus instances if needed.
+Get started by installing NGINX Instance Manager on a dedicated host and NGINX Agent on each NGINX Plus instance you want to track.
+You can then use the NGINX Instance Manager web interface to view your NGINX Plus inventory and export the list of your NGINX Plus instances if needed.

 ---